DataDog/datadog-agent/docs/dev/contributing.md

 Before the first PR review, meaningful commits are best: logically-encapsulated commits help the reviews go quicker and make the job for the reviewer easier.
- Conflicts with `main` can be resolved with a `git rebase origin/main` and a force push if it makes the review easier.
+ Conflicts with `main` can be resolved with a `git rebase origin/main` and a force push if it makes future review(s) easier.

 #### After the first review